Telus World of Science Edmonton: History

 The centre's predecessor, Queen Elizabeth Planetarium, operated as Edmonton's planetarium and was located to the east of the centre.
 The Queen Elizabeth Planetarium opened its doors to the public in 1960 and was named in honour of Queen Elizabeth II.
 It was equipped with a star projector, which allowed it to simulate the night sky and provide educational programs about stars, planets, and celestial events.
 The planetarium was originally built with a seating capacity of 65.

 In 1978, the Space Sciences Foundation was founded to promote the construction of a new planetarium and science centre in Edmonton.
 The following year, Douglas Cardinal was selected as the project's architect.
 In mid-1980, the project was approved in principle by the City of Edmonton after the foundation won a $6.5 million commitment from the Alberta 75th anniversary committee.
-On August 18, 1980, the city's economic affairs committee recommended Government House Park as the site of the new science centre.
+On August 18, 1980, the city's economic affairs committee recommended Government House Park, next to the Provincial Museum of Alberta, as the site of the new science centre.
 On August 30, 1980, the city selected the Edmonton Space Sciences Centre as the city's commemorate project for Alberta's 75th anniversary.
 However, following the dedication, the project faced uncertainly due to delays in the site selection as well as rising costs as city administration wanted to build the centre in Rossdale despite local residents opposing the site.
 By December 1980, the province stepped in and ordered the city to conduct a historical impact study before proceeding with the Rossdale site.
 On December 8, 1981, the Government House Park site and budget was approved.
 However, on December 17, the site was changed to Coronation Park after city council voted to rescind its earlier decision.
 Groundbreaking of the science centre took place in March 1982 and was expected to be completed in 1984.

 On July 1, 1984, the Edmonton Space Sciences Centre officially opened to the general public.
 By 1988, the centre faced financial problems and was seen a 'black hole' for the city due to the centre facing $1.6 million in capital debt, accumulating an operating deficit of $600,000 over five years, and declining revenues from its IMAX theatre.
 In late June 1988, the centre was granted $250,000 in emergency funds by the city to keep its operation afloat.
 A $1.6 million loan was also given by the province to cover the capital debts.
 In December 1988, city council voted to take control over the centre from the foundation.
 In August 1989, the city reached an agreement that would see the foundation remain as a non-profit and to run the centre and its programming while also working with civic groups in promoting the city's science and technology initiatives.